Blendify/blender-manual/blender_docs/manual/rigging/constraints/interface/space.rst

    Location is relative to the parent object origin.
    Rotation and Scale are oriented to the parent object axes.
    Only transformations to the object istelf are taken into account.
-Transformations to the object's parent and any other constraints higher up in the constraint stack are NOT taken into account.
+Transformations to the object's parent and any other constraints higher up in the constraint stack are **not** taken into account.

 Local With Parent (bones only)
    The bone properties are evaluated in its own local space,